Restoring the Freedom to Unite Faith and Private Business

 “The EEOC is optimistic that the corporate-wide remedial actions agreed to by Voss Lighting will put an end to the role religion plays in its decisions affecting applicants and employees.
 If not, we will be back in court again.”[i]

-Hear the words of Barbara Seely, an attorney with an agency of the federal government, the Equal Employment Opportunity Commission (EEOC), regarding a 2013 lawsuit filed against Voss Lighting, a longstanding and successful Christian business.
-The suit was based on Title VII of the Civil Rights Act of 1964, where religion is listed as one of the five characteristics an employer could not consider when making hiring decisions.
-Voss Lighting is a business whose “goal is to ‘sell’ our lighting products so that we may ‘tell’ everyone we can about God’s soul-saving-life-transforming gospel message as Jesus instructed believers to do” and to “do all for the glory of God.”[ii]
+These were the words of Barbara Seely, an attorney with the agency of the federal government known as the Equal Employment Opportunity Commission (EEOC), regarding a 2013 lawsuit filed against Voss Lighting, a longstanding and successful Christian business.
+The suit was based on Title VII of the Civil Rights Act of 1964, where religion is listed as one of the five categories an employer with 15 or more employees cannot consider when making hiring decisions.